 RED FLAG # 11

-Speed in developing products or services, or delivering projects, with risks to health and safety.
+The business’s commercial success substantially depends upon speed in developing products or services, or delivering projects, with risks to health and safety.

 For Example

-- Setting extremely abridged timelines for product development in order to meet launch dates or to be first to market, for example, when undertaking rapid product development in the tech sector, leading to workers working excessive hours
+- Setting extremely abridged timelines for product development to meet launch dates or to be first to market, for example, when undertaking rapid product development in the tech sector, leading to workers working excessive hours

-- Requiring excessive speeds for the manufacture or processing of goods such as meat & poultry or other fast- moving consumer goods, impacting the safety or other working conditions of workers
+- Requiring excessive speeds for the manufacture or processing of goods such as meat & poultry or other fast-moving consumer goods, impacting the safety or other working conditions of workers

 - Requiring speed from workers to meet commitments made to clients, such as providing round-the-clock responsiveness to client requests in legal advice, management consultancy or other client services, affecting the family life of workers